inetum-orleans/docker-devbox/README.md

 Docker Devbox is a set of tools build on top of Docker that automates environments setup for web applications, from development to production.

+It relies on [ddb](https://gfi-centre-ouest.github.io/docker-devbox-ddb/), a command line tool that provides features to generate, activate and adjust configuration files based on a single overridable and extendable configuration, while enhancing the developer experience and reducing manual operations.

 # Design goals

 * Give the developer a clear and native experience, but use docker containers under the hood.